 - 2 tbsp olive oil

-- 3/4 cup brown basmati rice (or any medium grain rice) If using a white grain rice, the cooking time will be adjusted from below.
+- 3/4 cup brown basmati rice or any medium grain rice.
+If you are using white grain rice, the cooking time will be less than stated below.
+Adjust accordingly

-- 2 cups vegetable stock or water (or enough water to cover the rice by a good inch)
+- 2 cups vegetable stock or water (enough water to cover the rice by a good inch)

 - 1/2 tsp kosher salt